Basic Fixes:

 Step 3: Choose Yes to confirm.

-Besides all the mentioned methods, you can uninstall and install the game again.
+If all else fails, you can uninstall and install the game again.
 Follow these steps to uninstall Rocket League on Windows:

 Step 1: Open Epic Games and choose Library.